toprateLUCKY/TinDog/README.md

 TinDog Starting Files
-This is live at: https://topratelucky.github.io/TinDog/
+To see this live: https://topratelucky.github.io/TinDog/